noodlechinese/pinyin-converter/README.md

 # Getting Started

-Just add the PinyinConverter.swift to your project.
+Just add PinyinConverter.swift to your project.
 There are no external dependencies.

 # Usage